Tatsuya Tsuboi: 2024–2025 season: Japanese national bronze

 In late December, Tsuboi competed at the 2024–25 Japan Championships.
 During the short program, Tsuboi finished a disappointing fourteenth place after landing his quadruple salchow on the quarter and popping his triple axel attempt into a single.
 During the free skate the following day, however, Tsuboi delivered a solid free skate, placing third in that segment of the competition.
 Due to several skaters that placed ahead of him in the short program faltering during the free skate, Tsuboi managed to move up to the bronze medal position overall.
 Due to this result, Tsuboi was named to the Four Continents and World teams.

-In late February, Tsuboi placed fifth at the 2025 Four Continents Championships in Seoul, South Korea.
+In late February, Tsuboi placed fifth at the 2025 FourContinents Championships in Seoul, South Korea.
 The following month, at the 2025 World Championships in Boston, Massachusetts, United States, he finished the event in twenty-first place.

+2025–26 season

+Tsuboi opened his season by competing on the 2025–26 Challenge Series, finishing fifth at the 2025 CS Kinoshita Group Cup and eighth at the 2025 CS Nebelhorn Trophy.
+He then went on to compete on the 2025–26 Grand Prix circuit, placing seventh at the 2025 Grand Prix de France and eighth at 2025 Skate America.

+In December, Tsuboi competed at the 2025–26 Japan Championships, placing thirteenth overall.
+Following the event, Tsuboi announced he would retire at the end of the season.
+However, in March, Tsuboi announced that he had changed his mind about retiring and that he would instead of sit the 2026–27 figure skating season out to focus on his studies with plans to return to competing.